Types of Mutual Funds for NRIs/OCIs in India

 What are mutual fund types according to structure?

-Open-Ended Funds, Close-Ended Funds and Interval Funds
+The three mutual funds based on structure are Open-Ended Funds, Close-Ended Funds and Interval Funds.

 What are some types of debt mutual funds?